 - Staying calm: This can help manage any feelings of anxiety or “freakouts.”
 Remain in a safe space and breathe deep breaths.

-- Sitting and lying down: Siting can help with any motion sickness and prevent you from falling down.
-Lying down may be helpful to get your physical bearings, and you are in a position to sleep if need be.
+- Sitting and lying down: Sitting can help with any motion sickness and prevent you from falling, while lying down may allow you to regain your physical bearings.
+Either way, you are in a position to sleep if necessary.

 - Eating and drinking for blood sugar: Eating will delay the absorption of the substances and prevent you from feeling light-headed or dizzy.

 - Staying hydrated: Alcohol and marijuana can lead to quick dehydration.
-Drinking water or a sports drink can help stave off dehydration, a headache, or a hangover.
+Drinking water or a sports beverage can help stave off dehydration, headaches, or hangovers.

-- Walking: If you are not seriously impaired and can walk and move without safety concerns, it can help maintain focus and get the blood flowing through your system.
+- Walking: If you are not seriously impaired, walking can help maintain focus and get the blood flowing through your system.

 When to Seek Medical Attention

-Combining alcohol and weed can make it difficult to distinguish between greening out or alcohol poisoning when someone has consumed too much alcohol.
-Ingesting too much or too soon can result in medical emergencies that require immediate attention.
-It is best to be safe and seek out medication attention if you are unsure, as alcohol poisoning is a dangerous condition that cannot be resolved independently.
+Combining alcohol and weed may result in greening out or alcohol poisoning.
+Ingesting too much too soon can result in medical emergencies that require immediate attention.
+Seeking medical intervention is best if you are unsure about symptoms, as alcohol poisoning is dangerous.

 Greening out or increased marijuana ingestion may not require the same level of medical intervention.
 Marijuana has fewer short-term irreversible health effects.
 The risk of marijuana toxicity is real but less likely to be as lethal as heavy alcohol consumption.